Diego García Miravete

-Diego Leonardo García Miravete is a Mexican former gridiron football coach and player.
-He is considered by many to be one of the greatest Mexican college football coaches of all time, and is best known as the head coach of the Cóndores UNAM from 1976 to 1993.
-During his 18-year tenure as the team's head coach, he amassed nine national championships, tying Roberto "Tapatío" Méndez for the most in Mexican history.
+Diego Leonardo García Miravete (born 20 August 1946) is a Mexican former gridiron football coach and player.
+He is best known as the head coach of the Cóndores UNAM from 1976 to 1993.
+During his 18-year tenure as the team's head coach, he amassed nine national championships, tying Roberto "Tapatío" Méndez for the most in Mexican college football history.

 García Miravete also served as head coach of the Auténticos Tigres UANL, the Borregos Salvajes Toluca, and the Borregos Salvajes Santa Fe, as well as stints with the Cardinals Palermo and Corsari Palermo in Italy and the Badalona Drags in Spain.
 He coached the Mexico junior national team in international competitions as well.
 He played college football for the Pumas UNAM and the Cóndores UNAM from 1966 to 1971, winning three national championships during the height of popularity of the sport in Mexico.

 García Miravete was inducted into the Mexican Hall of Fame of American Football in 2017.

 Early life and playing career

-Diego Leonardo García Miravete was born in Mexico City.
+Diego Leonardo García Miravete was born on 20 August 1946 in Mexico City.
 He was exposed to football from an early age since his father played the sport as a guard.
 As a seven-year-old child in 1952, García Miravete was taken by his father to the inauguration of the Estadio Olímpico Universitario, where he witnessed the Clásico Poli-Universidad rivalry game that sparked his interest in the sport.
 He attended Escuela Nacional Preparatoria 5 for high school, where he first played organized football at the age of 15, though he suffered a broken clavicle during his first training session and missed the entire season as a result.
 García Miravete grew from 1.68 m to 1.82 m ahead of the next season, eventually becoming a starter.

 He enrolled at the National Autonomous University of Mexico (UNAM) School of Engineering and joined their team, Escorpiones Rojos, for the intermedia category (20 and under).
 However, soon afterwards, García Miravete switched to the School of Accounting's team, the Gallos, at the suggestion of legendary coach Manuel Neri Fernández, who coached the UNAM Liga Mayor (college) team.
-By his second year in intermedia in 1966, he was invited to join the Pumas Doradas in Liga Mayor.
+By his second year in intermedia in 1966, he was invited to join the Pumas Dorados in Liga Mayor.
 García Miravete always wanted to play quarterback, but was assigned to be a defensive end.